cyborg001/flask_udacity_final_project/README.md

 - You can run python app.py to test it in the cloudshell
 - Then deploy your Azure web service with az webap up --<name>
 - Go to the link of your app: https://<name>.scm.azurewebsites.net/ where name is the name of your web service
+- you can run make_predict_azure_app.sh to see its predictions but firts you have to modify the file and change the following lines:
 - Once your application is deployed we can go to Azure DevOps and create your organization
 - Then create an new project
 - Enter your project name and description, and you can make it public or private